Modurail/Publications/Operations/2022/Dispatching Summary.md

 # Extras
 A few other things to keep in mind…

-1. Block grants apply to any and all engines and rolling stock anywhere on the layout (except your personal module siding tracks).
+1. Block grants apply to all engines and rolling stock anywhere on the layout (except your personal module siding tracks).
 Do not place *anything* on the steam or diesel servicing facility tracks without a valid block grant.

 2. You **must** notify the dispatcher if you expect to have an *unattended* consist on the layout (e.g. a meal break) and you **must** get a valid block grant for it.
 The dispatcher must know how to contact you.